 - If required, ethics approval must be obtained prior to establishing the platform - The host institution will administer the grant and will assign a representative to work with the Foundation if the details of the MoU require changing as the platform evolves - The MoU will have a specific start date and end date, with exit clauses for all parties - The Foundation may appoint a representative to the advisory board/steering committee - Funded salaries will cease at the grant's end date, and the Foundation will not fund any leave owing at the end of the grant - Annual progress reports are required on the anniversary of the start date.
-A final report will be required within 12 months of the platform end date - Presentations or publications resulting from the platform will acknowledge the Foundation's support - The team will endeavour to meet reasonable requests from the Foundation to support and participate in publicity and promotional events from time to time
+A final report will be required within 12 months of the platform end date.
+Reports should be submitted to the Foundation through the application in the grants portal - Presentations or publications resulting from the platform will acknowledge the Foundation's support - The team will endeavour to meet reasonable requests from the Foundation to support and participate in publicity and promotional events from time to time